 Closed meetings are a time where we can share as honestly as possible, with the knowledge that the people we are sharing with understand our disease.
 Sometimes, we also host speaker meetings, which are time for either one of our members or an outside guest to spend a longer time – sometimes the whole meeting – talking about their personal journey.

-In all our meetings, we encourage our members to be respectful and listen while others share.
+While treatment process in our center and AA meetings, we encourage our members to be respectful and listen while others share.
 Interruptions, side conversations and cell phone use are discouraged.
 There is time after each meeting for members to socialize, so if there’s someone you want to talk to there will be an opportunity.

-Our meetings are the heart of the A.A. experience.
+AA meetings are the heart of the sober communication experience.
 By sharing with others, sobriety begins to feel like less of a burden.
 By listening to others, we learn that we are not alone.
 We particularly encourage our new members to listen to veteran members when they share strategies for maintaining sobriety.
 Some tips may work for you, others may not, but by listening we have the opportunity to learn and make our own decisions.

 One of our members, Ramon, has offered to share his story here, in the hope that new members will be encouraged to come and join our meetings.